Cradle of Filth: Peaceville Records (2010–2014)

 In April 2012, the compilation album Midnight in the Labyrinth was released, featuring orchestral re-recordings of songs from the band's first three albums and the V Empire EP.
-Dani Filth had described it in the preceding months as "reinventing" the tracks as "full soundtrack quality stuff... with choirs, strings and some narration".
+Dani Filth described it in the preceding months as "reinventing" the tracks as "full soundtrack quality stuff... with choirs, strings and some narration".
 This album's version of "Summer Dying Fast" was included on Evermore Darkly as a teaser for the full release (the Evermore track listing subtitles this version "Midnight in the Labyrinth breadcrumb trail"), and "A Gothic Romance (Red Roses for the Devil's Whore)" was released online via Peaceville's website on 4 April.
-Sarah Jezebel Deva returned to provide female vocals for Midnight in the Labyrinth; her first work with Cradle since her departure in 2008.
+Sarah Jezebel Deva returned to provide female vocals for Midnight in the Labyrinth, her first work with Cradle of Filth since her departure in 2008.

 In July 2012, the band re-issued its back catalogue from 1994 to 2002, via The End Records.

-Cradle's tenth studio album, The Manticore and Other Horrors, was released on 29 October 2012 in Europe, and on 30 October in North America.
+Cradle of Filth's tenth studio album, The Manticore and Other Horrors, was released on 29 October 2012 in Europe, and on 30 October in North America.
 Paul Allender told Ultimate Guitar that "The last thing we want to do is come out with another album that sounds like the last two.
 We decided to change direction and go back to what we used to do with the female vocals; all the strong melody lines and harmonies...
 I've put a lot of punk-orientated riffs back into it again.
 It's really gone quite dark and pretty hardcore."

-On 2 September 2013, via his monthly blog, Dani Filth announced the crowd-funded Cradle of Filth comic book, "The Curse of Venus Aversa", and "a career spanning double-disc 'best of'" compilation that is yet to be named.
+On 2 September 2013, Dani Filth announced on his monthly blog the crowd-funded Cradle of Filth comic book, "The Curse of Venus Aversa", and "a career-spanning double-disc 'best of'" compilation that is yet to be named.